Postgraduate Diploma in Applied Management

 She has also studied Research and Enquiry here, where she learned a lot about research methodology, and how to collect and analyse information.

-Irene plans to get started on a master’s degree at AIC once she finishes her course in December.
+Irene plans to get started on a master’s degree at OPAIC once she finishes her course in December.

 Then she'd like to start running her own business back home, perhaps in the area of food or beverage production.